 Brief History of Montecatini Alto

-Montecatini Alto, literally translated as Montecatini high, is as you may have guessed the town on the hill above Montecatini Terme.
+Montecatini Alto, literally translated as Montecatini high, is the town on the hill above Montecatini Terme.
 Montecatini Alto dates back to medieval times, long before Montecatini Terme came into existence.
-This little town was a fortress and held it’s own due to its strategic position, the land below being marshland meant that it was very difficult for this small town to be invaded.
+This little town was a fortress and held it’s own due to its strategic position, the land below being marshland meant that it was very difficult for Montecatini Alto to be invaded.

 Montecatini Alto at one time had a protective wall and in this wall 25 Portas, or doors.
 These doors were actually towers and some of these still remain today.
 Montecatini Alto, like Montecatini Terme has connections with the powerful Florentine Medici family, for history lovers this is a “must visit!”